QuarkChain/goquarkchain/docker/README.md

 # to start mining in another screen (outside of container)
 # note this is only a sample mining program. feel free to change `goqkcminer`
 $ docker ps  # find container ID
-# you can specify the full shard key which you want to mine, the command should be:
+# you can specify the full shard keys which you want to mine, the command should be:
 $ docker exec -it <container ID> go run /go/src/github.com/QuarkChain/goquarkchain/cmd/miner.go -config $QKC_CONFIG -shards <full shard key>
 ```

 * To monitor the current state of the network (e.g. chain height, account balance) refer to [stats tool](../cmd/stats).
-* To count the number of blocks by miner address refer to [Count blocks by miner address](https://github.com/QuarkChain/pyquarkchain/wiki/Count-blocks-by-miner-address).

 # Configure the Network